ULJ-Yale/qunex/README.md

 * 0.10.12 [matlab] Added computation of RMSD and intensity normalized RMDS across time to mri_Stats
 * 0.10.13 [niutilities hcpextended] Added version checking and support for new PostFreeSurfer pipeline
 * 0.10.14 [connector] Improved QCPreproc help call to clarify --outpath and --templatefolder flags
+* 0.10.15 [library] Added the Octave configuration file .octaverc that sets all the paths and packages.
+(Grace-specific for now)

 =======
 [Mind and Brain Lab]: http://mblab.si